Documentation Index

 export ODBC_MSSQL_DRIVER="ODBC Driver 17 for SQL Server"

-Certificate errors (x509)
+Certificate Errors (x509)

 If you see x509: certificate signed by unknown authority or negative serial number errors: